Certainty Blog

 Why HACCP is Critical for Food Safety

-HACCP and its certification play a critical role in and are a prerequisite to food safety.
-Typically part of a quality management system, alignment with this framework not only improves the quality and safety of food production outputs but in combination with regular food safety inspections can help food providers with improved safety management and avoid the need for costly downtime and substantial process changes.
+The system and its certification play a critical role in food safety and serve as a prerequisite for compliance.
+Alignment with this framework improves the quality and safety of food production outputs.
+In combination with regular food safety inspections, it helps food providers improve safety management.
+Consequently, they can avoid costly downtime and substantial process changes.

 Compliance can also help boost customer perception of business best practices.
-Consider Longo’s Brothers Fruit Market, a family-owned Canadian grocer in operation since 1956.
-In 2021, Longo’s earned the distinction as the top grocery retailer in the Ontario Leger WOW study, in part because of their award-winning food safety performance — two-thirds of customers said they were confident touching Longo’s products, even during the pandemic.
+For example, consider Longo’s Brothers Fruit Market, a family-owned Canadian grocer in operation since 1956.
+In 2021, Longo’s earned the distinction as the top grocery retailer in the Ontario Leger WOW study.
+This was partly because of their award-winning food safety performance.
+In fact, two-thirds of customers said they were confident touching Longo’s products, even during the pandemic.

 30+ Audit and inspection checklists free for download.